-Here’s a couple of questions to ask your club coach.
+Here’s a couple of pretty important questions to ask your club coach.

 Firstly, how many junior teams does your club have?
 Because that’s the easiest way to determine the success of any coaching pathway.
 And secondly, how much direct contact does that coach have with you (or your child’s) actual tennis development?

-I’ve been the club coach at Eaglemont Tennis Club since 2002, transforming it into the biggest junior tennis club in the Northern Eastern Junior Tennis Association with over 20 junior teams in 2019.
-And showcased by Tennis Victoria as a best-practise club and coach partnership.
+I’ve been the club coach at Eaglemont Tennis Club since 2002, which is now the biggest junior tennis club in the Northern Eastern Junior Tennis Association with over 20 junior teams in 2019.
+Tennis Victoria think we go ok too – using us as an example of a successful club and coach partnership.

-So I’m one coach at one club with a team of coaches that I’ve trained myself to give us a competitive advantage over just about any club in Melbourne.
-My attitude to coaching (read about it here) means every session is about simply getting better at the game, with loads of enthusiasm and encouragement (but no bamboozling jargon, guaranteed).
+And my attitude to coaching (read about it here) means every session is about simply getting better at the game, mixed with enthusiasm and encouragement (without the bamboozling jargon).

 So you’re interested in learning more, or want a free assessment on your game, or like to join one of the fastest-growing tennis clubs in Melbourne, call me today on 0414 373 586.